risuorg/risu/doc/presentation-revealmd.md

 - Allows to dump output to json file to be processed by other tools.
     - Allow to visualize html from json output.
 - Ansible playbook support (live and snapshoot if crafted playbooks)
-    - Core implemented as extension to easily expand.
+    - Core implemented as extension to easily expand with new ones.
 - Save / restore default settings

 ----

 ## HTML Interface
-- Create by using --output and --web, open the generated `citellus.html`.
+- Create by using --output and --web, open the generated `citellus.html` over http.
 <img src="images/www.png" height="40%" border=0>

 ---